Frigadae/Improving-Unity-code-I-wrote/README.md

 Be aware that some the code I used are copied from Youtube tutorials (with and without modification of my own).
 Others I formed my own ideas from reading the Unity Scripting documentation.

+This repo is on hiatus at the moment while I try to sort out some other projects I need to do.